 My school will only issue one official transcript.
 If I have it translated it will be opened and therefore not official.
 What do I do?

-We are willing to temporarily accept photocopies or scans of your transcripts.
 If you are admitted and decide to attend CU-Boulder, you must present the original official transcript immediately upon your arrival to Boulder.

 Will you accept a notary public translation?

 We do not accept documents from a notary public as official, either the translation or a copy of the transcripts in the native language.
+They may be used for the unofficial copy.

 What is the “Foreign Transcript Evaluation” item on my checklist?
 What do I need to do to complete it?

-A: This checklist item prompts us to do an evaluation of your non-US academic work, after your transcripts have been received.
+This checklist item prompts us to do an evaluation of your non-US academic work, after your transcripts have been received.
 It is entirely an internal item- you do not need to do anything to complete it.
 You do not need to ask a third party credential evaluator to review your transcripts- again, we conduct our own internal evaluation of your non-US work.
 Whether or not this item is completed, the department to which you’ve applied has access to all of your materials at all times, so this item does not slow down the department’s review of your application.

 How do you evaluate my transcript?
 Should I convert my GPA for you?